CSCfi/rahti-training-exercises/A04/readme.md

 > Pre-requisites, the application created in [Exercise 2](/exercises/A02/index.html)

-In this exercise we will change the background color of the application pages, from silver to beige (or any other color you may like better).
+In this exercise we will change the background colour of the application pages, from silver to beige (or any other colour you may like better).

 * First edit the file `app.py` of your fork of the repository.
 Change the word silver to beige in the CSS.